-The Board held six regularly scheduled and special meetings in 2011 since our initial public offering to review significant developments, engage in strategic planning, and act on matters requiring Board approval.
-Each incumbent director attended an aggregate of at least 75 percent of the Board meetings, and the meetings of committees on which he served, during the period that he served in 2011.
+The Board held five regularly scheduled and special meetings in 2012 to review significant developments, engage in strategic planning, and act on matters requiring Board approval.
+Each incumbent director attended an aggregate of at least 75 percent of the Board meetings, and the meetings of committees on which he served, in 2012.